Nexenta/nexentastor-docker-volume-plugin/README.md

    - logs in to hub.docker.com
    - publishes plugin version 'nexenta/nexentastor-nfs-plugin:X.X.X' to hub.docker.com
    - creates git tag 'X.X.X' and pushes it to the repository
+   - asks to update 'latest' tag on hub.docker.com, updates it if needed.
 ```bash
 VERSION=X.X.X make release
 ```